luciamartinf/BigData/README.md

 - Nausea, vomiting or diarrhea
 - Shortness of breath

-The models included in this repository, serve to predict whether a patient has pneumonia or not with an X-ray image of their lungs:
+The models included in this repository, serve to predict whether a patient has pneumonia or not from an X-ray image of their lungs.
+The data used to train, validate and test these models can be downloaded in https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia.
+First, we performed an Exploratory Anlysis of the Data (`Data_Exploration.

+### Requirements

+To run the colab notebookes attached, it is necesary to download the data (https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) and upload it to yout Colab Notebook folder in your Google Drive.

 ## 1. Lenet_BigDL